rbtcollins/bitnami-docker/vcloud/redmine/README.md

     -p 192.168.109.2-192.168.109.253
 ```

-Now if you list the existing networks using `vca network`, you will notice that the DNS server address is configured on `default-routed-network`.
+Now if you list the existing networks using `vca network`, you will notice that the DNS server addresses are configured on `default-routed-network`.

-Next we assign a public IP address to the gateway interface.
-This will allow us to access the services (Redmine) running on the cluster over the internet.
+Next we need to add a public IP address to the gateway interface of the VDC using:

 ```bash
 $ vca gateway add-ip
 ```

-To get the details of the gateway:
+We can get the details of the gateway using:

 ```bash
 $ vca gateway info